ERITREA – The Trip

 Transportation.

-Taxis from airport 200 – 300 Nakfas ($14 – 20 US$) to the main part of the city.
+Taxis from the airport 200 – 300 Nakfas ($14 – 20 US$) to the main part of the city.
 The train to Massawa has not operated for decades.

 ASMARA is the capital and most populous city of Eritrea, in the country’s Central Region.
-It sits at an elevation of 2,325 metres (7,628 ft), making it the sixth highest capital in the world by altitude and the second highest capital in Africa.
+It sits at an elevation of 2,325 metres (7,628 ft), making it the sixth-highest capital in the world by altitude and the second-highest capital in Africa.
 The city is located at the tip of an escarpment that is both the northwestern edge of the Eritrean Highlands and the Great Rift Valley in neighbouring Ethiopia.
 In 2017, the city was declared as a UNESCO World Heritage Site for its well-preserved modernist architecture.

 Italian Asmara.
 Asmara, a small village in the nineteenth century, started to grow quickly when it was occupied by Italy in 1889 and made the capital city of Italian Eritrea in 1897.
 In the early 20th century, the Eritrean Railway was built to the coast, passing through the town of Ghinda,

 A large Italian community developed the city.
 In 1939, Asmara had a population of 98,000, of whom 53,000 were Italian of the 75,000 Italians in all of Eritrea, The capital acquired an Italian architectural look.
 Europeans used Asmara “to experiment with radical new designs” – handsome wide streets, ornate public buildings, and a modern sewage system.
-Nowadays more than 400 buildings are of Italian origin, and many shops still have Italian names.
+Nowadays, more than 400 buildings are of Italian origin, and many shops still have Italian names.
 The Kingdom of Italy invested in the industrial development of Asmara (and surrounding areas of Eritrea), but the beginning of World War II brought this to a halt.

 UNESCO made Asmara a World Heritage Site in July 2017, saying “It is an exceptional example of early modernist urbanism at the beginning of the 20th century and its application in an African context”.